Collaborators & Members

 Dr Sanjib Kumar Sharma, BPKIHS

 Sanjib Kumar Sharma (MBBS, MD, DM, FRCP, FISN, FESC, FACC) is Rector at the BP Koirala Institute of Health Sciences, Dharan, Nepal.
-He is Professor of Internal Medicine and Cardiology, and Consultant Nephrologist.
-Prof. Sharma is involved in number of international research projects, collaborations and partnerships including international registries, epidemiological studies, diagnostic studies, health system research, and clinical trials, in the fields of tropical diseases, cardiovascular disease, kidney disease and NCD.
-He also led a community outreach program known as KHDC-Nepal program (Prevention, early detection and management of Kidney disease, Hypertension, Diabetes and Cardiovascular diseases).
+He is Professor of Internal Medicine and Cardiology and Consultant Nephrologist.
+Prof. Sharma is involved in a number of international research projects, collaborations, and partnerships, including international registries, epidemiological studies, diagnostic studies, health system research, and clinical trials, in the fields of tropical diseases, cardiovascular disease, kidney disease, and NCD.
+He also led a community outreach program known as the KHDC-Nepal program (Prevention, early detection, and management of Kidney disease, Hypertension, Diabetes, and Cardiovascular diseases).
 At the level of primary care and the community, this initiative has a robust network.
 More than 100,000 individuals make up its cohort.
 Additionally, he participates actively in several national and international technical and scientific organizations.
-He has published more than 175 articles in national and international journals and wrote booklets and chapters in books.
+He has published more than 175 articles in national and international journals and has written booklets and chapters in books.

 Dr Dhurba Shrestha, Siddhi Memorial Hospital (For Women and Children), Bhaktapur